culvertsoft/mgen/index_n_license.md

 ## License alternatives

-As we haven't yet decided exactly how to distribute or license MGen, we currently keeping it under a GPL v2 license.
-But we will also release MGen with a more commercially compatible license eventually (it will always stay available for open source GPL projects under GPL v2, should you prefer using that).
+As we haven't yet decided exactly how to distribute or license MGen, we currently keeping it under GPL v2.
+We will release MGen with a more commercially compatible license eventually.

-This will probably result in one of two things:

- * Either we will add a commercial license alternative that you can purchase from us.
+ * Either we will add a commercial license alternative.
  * Or release MGen under a completely free license such as MIT.